nrfconnect/sdk-nrf/applications/matter_weather_station/README.rst

    :local:
    :depth: 2

-This Matter weather station application demonstrates the usage of the :ref:`Matter <ug_matter>` application layer to build a weather station device.
+This Matter weather station application demonstrates the usage of the :ref:`Matter <ug_matter>` application layer to build a weather station device using the Nordic Thingy:53.
 Such a device lets you remotely gather different kinds of data using the device sensors, such as temperature, air pressure, and relative humidity.
 The device works as a Matter accessory device, meaning it can be paired and controlled remotely over a Matter network built on top of a low-power, 802.15.4 Thread network.
 You can use this application as a reference for creating your own application.